israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Creates a JavaScript **`Date`** instance that represents a single moment in time.
  `Date` objects are based on a time value that is the number of milliseconds since 1 January, 1970 UTC.

+- If no arguments are provided, the constructor creates a JavaScript `Date` object for the current date and time according to system settings.

 #### The Date Constructor